Communist Party USA: Women and minorities

 The Communist Party Constitution defines the U.S. working class as "multiracial and multinational.
 It unites men and women, young and old, gay and straight, native-born and immigrant, urban and rural."
 The party further expands its interpretation to include the employed and unemployed, organized and unorganized, and of all occupations.

 The Communist Party seeks equal rights for women, equal pay for equal work and the protection of reproductive rights, together with putting an end to sexism.
 They support the right of abortion and social services to provide access to it, arguing that unplanned pregnancy is prejudiced against poor women.
 The party's ranks include a Women's Equality Commission, which recognizes the role of women as an asset in moving towards building socialism.

-Historically significant in American history as an early fighter for African Americans' rights and playing a leading role in protesting the lynchings of African Americans in the South, the Communist Party in its national program today calls racism the "classic divide-and-conquer tactic".Section 3d: "The Working Class, Class Struggle, Democratic Struggle, and Forces for Progress: The Working Class and Trade Union Movement Democratic Struggle and its Relation to Class Struggle Special Oppression and Exploitation.
-Multiracial, Multinational Unity for Full Equality and Against Racism".
-CPUSA Online.
-May 19, 2006.
-Retrieved April 7, 2009.
+Historically significant in American history as an early fighter for African Americans' rights and playing a leading role in protesting the lynchings of African Americans in the South, the Communist Party in its national program today calls racism the "classic divide-and-conquer tactic".
 From its New York City base, the Communist Party's Ben Davis Club and other Communist Party organizations have been involved in local activism in Harlem and other African American and minority communities.
 The Communist Party was instrumental in the founding of the progressive Black Radical Congress in 1998, as well as the African Blood Brotherhood.

 Historically significant in Latino working class history as a successful organizer of the Mexican American working class in the Southwestern United States in the 1930s, the Communist Party regards working-class Latino people as another oppressed group targeted by overt racism as well as systemic discrimination in areas such as education and sees the participation of Latino voters in a general mass movement in both party-based and nonpartisan work as an essential goal for major left-wing progress.

-The Communist Party holds that racial and ethnic discrimination not only harms minorities, but is pernicious to working-class people of all backgrounds as any discriminatory practices between demographic sections of the working class constitute an inherently divisive practice responsible for "obstructing the development of working-class consciousness, driving wedges in class unity to divert attention from class exploitation, and creating extra profits for the capitalist class".See also Executive Vice Chair Jarvis Tyner's ideological essay "The National Question".
-CPUSA Online.
-August 1, 2003.
-Retrieved April 7, 2009.
+The Communist Party holds that racial and ethnic discrimination not only harms minorities, but is pernicious to working-class people of all backgrounds as any discriminatory practices between demographic sections of the working class constitute an inherently divisive practice responsible for "obstructing the development of working-class consciousness, driving wedges in class unity to divert attention from class exploitation, and creating extra profits for the capitalist class".

 The Communist Party supports an end to racial profiling.
 The party supports continued enforcement of civil rights laws as well as affirmative action.